 Ted Raia: retired Army physician.
 He commanded a combat support hospital in the First Gulf War and was the Chairman of the Department of Radiology at Walter Reed when he retired.
 As a civilian he spent considerable time in the Middle East, including being a volunteer physician during the Afghanistan communist revolt in April 1978.
 He has been a Great Decisions leader since 2007.

-Paul Rosofsky: I received a B.S.
+Paul Rosofsky: received a B.S.
 Degree with a major in biology and a minor in chemistry.
-In 1959 I received my dental degree from the University of Pittsburgh.
-I am a long time member of the World Affairs Council and I was very well trained to be a group leader for Great Decisions by my predecessors Boh and Margot Wojekowski who now reside in Mexico.
-I have been a group leader since 2008.
+In 1959 he received his dental degree from the University of Pittsburgh.
+He is a long time member of the Council on World Affairs and appreciates having been very well trained to be a group leader for Great Decisions by his predecessors Boh and Margot Wojekowski who now reside in Mexico.
+He has been a group leader since 2008.

 Ed Schefer: graduated from the College of William & Mary with a degree in business.
 He spent 25 years working for Andersen Consulting (now Accenture) in a variety of assignments, his last as managing partner of the Firm's New York office.
 Later, he was a group executive with General Foods (GF) and American Home Products (AHP).
 Amongst other duties, he had worldwide responsibility for information technology for both GF and AHP.
 Ed has been a Great Decisions group leader since 2013.

 Robert S. (Rusty) Troth: graduated from MIT in Electrical Engineering and the University of Wisconsin-Madison in Political Science and Russian Studies.
 Retired from the U.S. Army following 30 years of active duty, primarily as an intelligence analyst, manager, and trainer.
-Lived overseas a total of 12 years in western Europe and SE Asia.
+Lived for 12 years in western Europe and SE Asia.
 He has been a member of a Great Decisions discussion group since 2009 and a group leader since 2013.

 Mo Winograd: has a Master's Degree in Political Science and another in Criminal Justice.
 She was Executive Director of the Essex County Bar Association in NJ for 25 years and retired in 2003.
 She currently serves on the Board of Directors of five different non-profits: three in NJ, one in NY and one in Naples.
 Her experience managing and continuing to educate 3000 attorneys enabled her to organize a Great Decisions group in Bonita Springs.
 Her action resulted in an overwhelming response of almost 60 new registrants, to be divided into two discussion groups.
 She has been leading one of them since 2012.